nice-digital/cks-gatsby/gatsby/plugins/gatsby-source-cks/README.md

 The live API has all 380+ topics, with all their HTML content.
 Loading all this data, and transforming it into nodes can take a while which makes local development cycles slower.
 Use the fake CKS API on http://localhost:7000 instead for faster local development: see the _fake-api_ folder in the root of this repository.
 This serves a subset of content from local files so is a _lot_ quicker to both load content and to generate pages.

-> Note: this is a public repository so be careful not to commit or expose the API key for the live CKS API.
+> Note: this is a public repository so **be careful** not to commit or expose the API key for the live CKS API.

 #### Authentication

 Authentication for the API (both live and fake) requires an authentication header.
-This is automatically sent with the requests to the API, as long as the `apiKey` config option is set.
+This is automatically sent with the requests to the API, as long as the `apiKey` config option is set (see [configuration](#configuration) above).

-### Node types
+### GraphQL node types

-The plugin downloads all the data from the CKS API and creates the following 4 node types:
+The plugin downloads all the data from the CKS API and creates the following 4 node types for querying in GraphQL:

 - `CksTopic` - A full topic object, taken from the _/topic/guid_ endpoint in the API
 - `CksChapter` - the nested chapters within a topic, taken from the `topicHtmlObjects` API field